harness/developer-hub/docs/platform/20_References/entity-identifier-reference.md

 Identifiers have the following restrictions:

 * Identifiers must start with a-z, A-Z, or \_.
 Identifiers can then be followed by 0-9, a-z, A-Z, \_ or $.
+* Identifiers are case-sensitive.
-* Identifiers shouldn't be any of the following words
+* Identifiers shouldn't be any of the following words:
 	+ or
 	+ and
 	+ eq